OLD LENS DIE HARD: Recommendation for old Nikkor PC lens

 What do you think?

-There was no harsh light, very calm morning, which was a pretty gentle condition for the old lens, and also for long exposure photography.
+There was no harsh light, and it was a very calm morning, which was a pretty gentle condition for the old lens, and also for long-exposure photography.

-Seeing those captured images, I was pretty impressive how the lens was sharply captured lines and details of the architectures.
+Seeing those captured images, I was pretty impressed with how the lens sharply captured lines and details of the architecture.

-Even with the 36 mp camera D810, the small lens could produce the great result at an early morning for the day time long exposure.
+Even with the 36 mp camera D810, the small lens could produce a great result in the early morning for the daytime long exposure.

 Comparison with PC-E 24mm, 45mm